-- the Superannuation Contribution Option sum insured; and - > the average amount of the super guarantee payments made to your fund over the 12 months prior to disability (or, one of the other periods in the following table, if applicable).
+- > the Superannuation Contribution Option sum insured; and - the average amount of employer contributions made to your fund over the 12 months prior to disability (or, one of the other periods in the following table, if applicable).

-If one of the following applies to you, the period of time over which your super guarantee payments will be averaged in order to work out the amount of the monthly super benefit will be the period shown:
+If one of the following applies to you, the period of time over which your employer contributions will be averaged in order to work out the amount of the monthly super benefit will be the period shown:

-If: Period that applies: There was more than a 10% decrease in the super guarantee payments that were made in the 12 months prior to disability compared with the 12 month period before that The 24 months prior to disability In the 12 months prior to disability , you worked more than 3 consecutive months but less than the full 12 months The months you actually worked in the 12 months prior to disability You have been on unpaid employer approved parental leave, sabbatical leave or study leave that commenced at any time in the 12 months immediately prior to disability The 12 months prior to starting leave
+If: Period that applies: There was more than a 10% decrease in your employer contributions that were made in the 12 months prior to disability compared with the 12 month period before that The 24 months prior to disability In the 12 months prior to disability , you worked more than 3 consecutive months but less than the full 12 months The months you actually worked in the 12 months prior to disability You have been on unpaid employer approved parental leave, sabbatical leave or study leave that commenced at any time in the 12 months immediately prior to disability The 12 months prior to starting leave

-We will reduce the monthly super benefit payable to you by the amount of any super payments (excluding voluntary super contributions) made to your fund for the same period that disability benefits are payable.
+We will reduce the monthly super benefit payable to you by the amount of any employer contributions made to your fund for the same period that disability benefits are payable.